-Read about Shanghai’s Pirates of the Caribbean ride.
+Read more about Shanghai’s Pirates of the Caribbean ride.

 Hong Kong Disney is home to our favorite ride of any Disney park: Mystic Manor.
-This is a hybrid of Haunted Mansion and Indiana Jones and employs the new magnetic technology that has not yet made its way to the American parks.
-The ride is inspiring, mysterious, and unlike any ride you’ve been on at a Disney park.
+This is a hybrid of Haunted Mansion and Indiana Jones and employs the new magnetic technology that has just barely made its way to the American parks, on the ultra disappointing Square Dancing Cars ride in Cars Land.
+Mystic Manor is inspiring, mysterious, and unlike any ride you’ve been on at a Disney park.

-The food here is diverse, interesting and a melting pot of the cultures that come to reside in Hong Kong.
+The food here at Hong Kong Disneyland is diverse, interesting, and a melting pot of the cultures that come to reside in Hong Kong.
 Not to mention, it’s good!
 It certainly doesn’t rank #4 when it comes to food at every Disney park.

-And like Disney Paris, Hong Kong has a Toy Story land which does not disappoint where all the toys come out to play, chase, and play hide and seek.
+And like Disney Paris, Hong Kong has a Toy Story land which does not disappoint.
+All the toys come out to play, chase, and play hide and seek.
 Every single land in the park has structures for touching, climbing, and exploring.
-This park, more than any of the other parks was built specifically with kids in mind.
+This park, more than any of the other parks, was built specifically with kids in mind.

 We’ve always said that California Disney, though the original park, is the red-headed step child to Disney World.
 It doesn’t get the attention any of the other parks do, is tiny, and is full of uptight, hipster California teenagers.
-Just about everyone has been here, so there isn’t much to say about a park that has had everything said about it, but the park doesn’t lack in the magic department.
+Just about everyone has been here, so there isn’t much to say about a park that has had everything said about it.

 This is why it gets the #5 ranking for every Disney park.
-But, there is something quite special about this park that no other park has.
-It’s easily walkable for kids, and you can fill your entire day with magic, rides, and your favorite greasy foods that you can only find here: the Disneyland Corn Dog and the Disneyland Monte Cristo.
-That alone will reign us in year after year after year after year…
+There is something quite special about this park that no other park has: your favorite greasy foods that you can only find here.
+Between the Disneyland Corn Dog and the Disneyland Monte Cristo we will keep corralling our children through the crowds year after year after year after year…

 Yes, this park is the saddest of the lot.
 The food, the playgrounds, the rides, they all seem to be missing the Disney magic – and that’s a big something.
 For example, Indiana Jones was just a rollercoaster, a rollercoaster that Indiana Jones wasn’t even at.